-Using your garden as a place to grow food means you will have an abundance of fresh fruit and vegetables to use in your cooking, and if you choose the right varieties, you can have a supply all year round.
+Using your garden as a place to grow food means you will have an abundance of fresh fruit and vegetables to use in your cooking.
+And if you choose the right varieties, you can have a supply all year round.
 Here are some of the best crops to get started with in your garden:

 In one or two weeks the seedlings should appear, and you can support young plants using large twigs.
 Water them well when the flowering starts, adding mulch around the base to retain moisture.

-This versatile veg is a staple in the kitchen, so growing your own means you’ll have the perfect ingredient for your tasty meals.
+This versatile veg crop is a staple in the kitchen, so growing your own means you’ll have the perfect ingredient for your tasty meals.

 They are easy to grow from baby onions, which are called sets, which is the quickest way to grow onions.
 Plant them in March to April in a sunny, sheltered spot and give them a feed, you can add some sulphate of potash that will aid the ripening.

 When the onions have swollen in mid-summer, stop watering and feeding and they can be harvested when the foliage begins turning yellow.
-Harvest by lifting the bulbs and placing them in full sun for around 2 weeks to ripen fully.
+Harvest the crop by lifting the bulbs and placing them in full sun for around 2 weeks to ripen fully.

 Vibrant and delicious, carrots are perfect cooked on a roast dinner or eaten as a tasty crunchy snack with some hummus.